jimmyn123/just_another_game/json/trivia.md

   2) Librarian
   3) Lawyer
   4) Personal Assistant

-  Where did the Fresh Prince of Bel Air move to Bel Air from?
-  1) Philadelphia
-  2) California
-  3) Texas
-  4) Florida

-  What was kinda weird about Lucielle Ball's pregnancy on I Love Lucy?
-  1) The characters acknowleged she was pregnant but weren't allowed to say the word 'pregnant' on air.
-  2) The show didn't acknowledge it and just pretended she was gaining wieght.
-  3) Lucy was completely absent from the show while she was pregnant and a whole season of the show aired without her.
-  4) The producer's hired a different actress to play her character during her pregnancy.

   Which classic TV character never needed a second actor to play him/her?
   1) The Facts of Life - Edna Garrett